National Credit Union Administration (NCUA).

 Start Supplemental Information

-The OCC recognizes the important distinction between issuances that serve to implement acts of Congress (known as “regulations” or legislative rules”) and non-binding supervisory guidance documents.
+The NCUA recognizes the important distinction between issuances that serve to implement acts of Congress (known as “regulations” or “legislative rules”) and non-binding supervisory guidance documents.

 Regulations create binding legal obligations.
 Supervisory guidance is issued by an agency to “advise the public prospectively of the manner in which the agency proposes to exercise a discretionary power” and does not create binding legal obligations.

-In recognition of the important distinction between rules and guidance, on September 11, 2018, the agencies issued the Interagency Statement Clarifying the Role of Supervisory Guidance (2018 Statement) to explain the role of supervisory guidance and describe the agencies' approach to supervisory guidance.
+In recognition of the important distinction between rules and guidance, on September 11, 2018, the NCUA along with the Federal Deposit Insurance Corporation (FDIC), the Board of Governors of the Federal Reserve (the Board), the Office of Comptroller of the Currency (OCC), and the Consumer Financial Protection Bureau (Bureau) (collectively, the agencies) issued the Interagency Statement Clarifying the Role of Supervisory Guidance (2018 Statement) to explain the role of supervisory guidance and describe the agencies' approach to supervisory guidance.

 As noted in the 2018 Statement, the agencies issue various types of supervisory guidance to their respective supervised institutions, including, but not limited to, interagency statements, advisories, bulletins, policy statements, questions and answers, and frequently asked questions.
 Supervisory guidance outlines the agencies' supervisory expectations or priorities and articulates the agencies' general views regarding practices for a given subject area.
 Supervisory guidance often provides examples of practices that mitigate risks, or that the agencies generally consider to be consistent with safety-and-soundness standards or other applicable laws and regulations, including those designed to protect consumers.